HA2077/Temperature-converter/README.md

 Update 2.1 25/8/19 : Added a new function "Handlerrors" to check every input the program takes.

 Update 2.2 25/8/23 : Made a continuous loop and an "covert another" option and changed and added some lines.

+Update 2.3 25/8/15 : Added info for more information about the temperature scales and an exit choice (7, 8).